mattfenwick/NMRPyStar/README.md

 ## NMRPyStar ##

-A library for parsing data in NMR-Star format, used by the BMRB for NMR (Nuclear Magnetic Resonance) data archival.
+A library for parsing data in NMR-STAR format, used by the BMRB for NMR (Nuclear Magnetic Resonance) data archival.